 Students who complete the master’s degree in Software Development will be able to demonstrate:

-- The ability to understand and analyze business and technical requirements.
+- The ability to understand and analyze business and technical requirements for software development

-- The confidence to work comfortably with a software development and project team.
+- The capability to work with a software development and project team.

-- The skills to produce secure, robust, and reliable designs and code.
+- The skills to produce secure, robust, and reliable software designs and code.

-- The capability to manage and participate in multi-location, multi-language development projects.
+- The skills necessary to manage and participate in multi-location, multi-programming language software development projects.